 The Women Veterans Call Center will help you navigate VA, point you in the right direction, and connect you with the Women Veterans Program Manager at your local VA medical center.

 This service is free and confidential, and you can call as many times as you need.
-If you are a woman Veteran you may call for yourself, or anyone may call for a woman Veteran you know.
-All calls are answered by women, some of whom are Veterans themselves.
+If you are a woman Veteran you may call for yourself, or a friend, relative, or caregiver may call for you.

 Call or text the Women Veterans Call Center at 855-VA-WOMEN (855-829-6636) or use the online chat feature.
 Women Veterans Call Center representatives are available Monday through Friday, 8:00 a.m. to 10:00 p.m.
 ET, and Saturday, 8:00 a.m. to 6:30 p.m.
 ET, excluding federal holidays.
 If you contact the Women Veterans Call Center after hours and leave a message, you will receive a return call the next day the call center is open.

 The Women Veterans Call Center is your resource for information about a variety of services and benefits that you have earned and deserve through your military service.
 The Women Veterans Call Center can be your first call to find out how VA can help you.
 No question is too big or too small, and every question is important.
 Examples of questions the Women Veterans Call Center can help with are:

 - How to reconnect with VA health care if you applied a long time ago but never used your benefits

 - How to connect with your local women's health contact including your local Maternity Care Coordinator or Women Veterans Program Manager who will assist in coordinating all the services you need

 - How to find out what you are eligible for (including general questions about disability ratings) and other VA benefits like employment, education, and home loans

 - How to refill your prescription or make an appointment

 The Women Veterans Call Center is your guide to women's health